-If you drive, you will likely need to be familiar with parking in and around the DC metro area.
+If you drive, you will likely need to be familiar with parking around the DC metro area.
 The three main options for parking are parking permits, parking meters, and parking garages.

 DC provides residential parking permits to allow residents and their guests to park for more than the standard two-hour limit.
 Visit the District Department of Transportation’s website to find out more about visitor parking passes, residential parking permits, and short-term parking permits.

-Parking meters are position throughout DC (many many surrounding cities) to provide hourly, on-street parking for customers visiting retail and dining establishments.
+Parking meters are located throughout the DMV area to provide hourly, on-street parking for customers visiting retail and dining establishments.
 Information about DC’s parking meters, including rates and hours of operation, is available on the District Department of Transportation’s website.
-Information about parking.
-Some of the parking meters can be paid by credit card or by app’s installed in your cellphone.
+Some of the parking meters can be paid by credit card or by applications installed on your cellphone such as Parkmobile.

-Hourly, daily, and monthly parking is available at parking garages throughout DC and surrounding cities.
-Parking garages are owned by Each garage offers slightly different rates and offers, so use these tools for finding the best garages for you:
+Hourly, daily, and monthly parking are available at parking garages throughout DC and surrounding cities.
+Parking garages rates are different among them – you may use the following tools to find the best rates:

-The IMF has its own, onsite parking service for staff, spouses, and other eligible employees working at the Headquarters buildings.
-Contact the Fund’s Parking Office for details about requesting a parking spot.
+The IMF has onsite parking service for staff, spouses, and other eligible employees working at the Headquarters buildings.
+Contact the Fund's Parking Office for details about requesting a parking spot.

 SmarTrip and Fares